702Padmin/Flyertap-Distributor/GettingStarted.md

 # Getting Started
 To start work on the project, download and set up the dev Repository on your computer if you have not already.
-Instructions for installation can be found on the Readme on the main repo.
+Instructions for installation can be found [here](https://github.com/702Padmin/Flyertap-Distributor/blob/dev/Installation.md)

 # Deliverables
 Complete the tasks below to complete the 1st Milestone.
 (Check off completed items)